emmiiorji/holidays-worldwide/README.md

-# Book Room App
+# Worldwide Holidays App
-This application allows you know about Premier League teams, reading data from the [Premier League Standings](https://rapidapi.com/heisenbug/api/premier-league-live-scores/) api.
+This application developed with React/Redux lets you view global holidays from one point, reading data from the [Calendarific](https://calendarific.com/) api.

 ## Built With